 The department is committed to an ongoing conversation about minerals exploration.

-Following the licensing of Block 10 to WIM Resources, the Department of Jobs, Precincts and Regions is hosting information sessions locally to help agricultural landholders learn more about their rights during minerals exploration, environmental safeguards and the obligations on exploration companies.
-You will also learn about new tools developed by the Department to help landholders negotiate land access consent and compensation agreements with minerals exploration companies.
-We encourage you to come along to ask question and meet representatives from both the Department and WIM Resource Pty Ltd
+Following the licensing of Block 10 to WIM Resources, the Department of Jobs, Precincts and Regions hosted information sessions locally to help agricultural landholders learn more about their rights during minerals exploration, environmental safeguards and the obligations on exploration companies.
+Attendees also learnt about new tools developed by the Department to help landholders negotiate land access consent and compensation agreements with minerals exploration companies.

 Monday 11 November